ErikLundJensen/thdctl/README.md

 thdctl init 123456
 ```

-By default the disk /dev/nvme0n1 is used for installation.
+By default the disk /dev/sda is used for installation.
 Use the `--disk` option to specify another disk.
+(Previous version defaulted to a nvme disk, however, nvme disk are often used for user data and the slower SATA disk used for OS)

 ```sh
 thdctl init 123456 --disk sda
 ```